Kansas City Immigration Lawyers

 Read Our Recent Blog Posts:

 In addition to communicating with clients about their specific cases, we try to keep clients and others informed about changes in the law, practical changes at the BIA and immigration courts, political changes that might affect our clients, and Kansas City immigration attorney issues.
 Here are our most recent posts.
 You can also read all Blog posts here.

-The BIA doesn’t issue that many published decisions, but this week it issued four.
-They’re all important and worth a read.
+The BIA doesn't issue that many published decisions, but this week it issued four.
+They're all important and worth a read.
 Matter of Ibarra, 26 I&N Dec.
-809 (BIA 2016) ID 3872 (PDF) In this decision, written by Board member Roger Pauley (who seems to...read more
+809 (BIA 2016) ID 3872 (PDF) In this decision, written by Board member Roger Pauley (who seems to be handling...read more

-Last week the USCIS announced a new parole program for entrepreneurs directing the development of startup entities whose stay in the United States would provide a “significant public benefit.”
-That sounds a lot like the “startup visa” that...read more
+Last week the USCIS announced a new parole program for entrepreneurs directing the development of startup entities whose stay in the United States would provide a "significant public benefit."
+That sounds a lot like the "startup visa" that Obama spoke of in November,...read more

 Today the Department of Homeland Security announced the final rule for expanding the provisional waiver program.
 This is a huge change that will improve the logistical nightmare that is the current waiver process.
-Although this doesn’t fix the problem for...read more
+Although this doesn't fix the problem for everyone,...read more

-You moved and Immigration doesn’t know it.
+You moved and Immigration doesn't know it.
 So, now what do you do?
-You know if you don’t update your address with Immigration you will miss out on important notifications.
+You know if you don't update your address with Immigration you will miss out on important notifications.
 You might even lose your entire case that way.
-But which agency do you contact,...read more
+But which agency do you contact, where do you...read more

 Once a BIA appeal is dismissed, it might be time to appeal your immigration decision to the Court of Appeals.
 But how long does a Circuit Court appeal take?
 The answer to this question is complicated by a number of factors, only a few of which you have actually have...read more